 If we cut food waste by half worldwide, we would move Overshoot Day by 10 days.
 To be sustainable, development ultimately must also fit within our planet’s resource budget.

 #MoveTheDate of Earth Overshoot Day.

-One solution to all of these problems may not be possible, but digitisation and adoption of technology in agriculture are undoubtedly bringing about a revolution in food production and distribution processes over the last few years.
+One solution to all of these problems may not be possible, but digitization and adoption of advanced technologies and automation in agriculture are undoubtedly bringing about a revolution in food production and distribution processes over the last few years.
 Numerous agritech solutions today present innovative answers to challenges posed by conventional agricultural practices that have been degrading the environment.
-Precision agriculture solutions are facilitating an increase in yield by optimising resource utilisation, providing accurate farm advisories, and by delivering timely alerts on crop risks such as pests, diseases and weather irregularities.
+Precision agriculture solutions are facilitating an increase in yield by optimizing resource utilization, providing accurate farm advisories, and delivering timely alerts on crop risks such as pests, diseases, and weather irregularities.
 Furthermore, agritech solutions such as CropIn’s are playing an indispensable role in reducing global food wastage, which is about one-third of the total food produced today.
-Agri-technology is also fashioning a supply chain that is now more organised and highly efficient, and is establishing better collaboration between the stakeholders in the agri-ecosystem.
+Agri-technology is also fashioning a supply chain that is now more organized and highly efficient and is establishing better collaboration between the stakeholders in the agri-ecosystem.

 How does agriculture make big gains with the infusion of technology in the sector?
 How can agri-tech solve some of the world’s major food-related challenges?